mataeian/Rcodes_ataeian2022/Figure1_StackedBarPlot.md

 plot

 ```
-Colors and additional features are edited in Inkscape
+Colors and additional features were edited in Inkscape